Regulation · last checked 2026-07-02

 Examples are included only where the official CySEC source supports the point.
 They are not endorsements.

-CySEC manages an Investor Compensation Fund for eligible clients of authorised firms, potentially covering claims up to 90% or €20,000, whichever is lower.
-It also requires firms to assess whether CFD trading suits their clients.
-However, these protections depend on conditions and don’t apply universally, particularly to unauthorised firms which lack access to the Financial Ombudsman or compensation schemes.
+CySEC manages an Investor Compensation Fund for eligible clients of authorised firms.
+It may cover the lower of 90% of a covered claim and €20,000.
+Firms must also assess whether CFD trading is appropriate for their clients.
+These measures are conditional rather than universal, however, and unauthorised firms do not provide access to the Financial Ombudsman or compensation schemes.

 Common questions